paragkatkar/katacoda-scenarios-1/understanding-graphql-using-imbob/step6.md

 ## Adding some movies

-Open yet another new tab in GraphQL Playground.
+**Task 4:** Open yet another new tab in GraphQL Playground.
 (I know, this is getting redundant.)

-Add the security access token by copy and pasting
+**Task 5:** Add the security access token by copy and pasting

 `{"authorization": "ch3ddarch33s3"}`{{copy}}

-Copy the following mutation into the tab you just created in GraphQL Playground:
+**Task 6:** Copy the following mutation into the tab you just created in GraphQL Playground:

 `mutation {
     addMovie(movie: {